firubi/dotfiles/README.md

 ![image](https://github.com/firubi/dotfiles/assets/168989779/8188b71c-b7ea-4a8b-b390-56180a69115b)

  The source path could be something like `/home/firubi/Documents/virtmanager-shared-folder/Fedora`.
 Enter the virtual machine and make a directory to mount to, for example `mkdir ~/Documents/Shared-folder` and then mount it `sudo mount -t virtiofs shared ~/Documents/Shared-folder`.
 If you want to be able to put something in from guest, then change the folder's permission.
-To mount on boot, add in your fstab `shared   /home/firubi/Documents/Shared-folder       virtiofs        defaults        0       0`
+To mount on boot, add in your fstab `shared   /home/firubi/Documents/Shared-folder       virtiofs        defaults        0       0`.
+(Swap "Fedora" with whatever you want)

+For a Windows guest, follow these instructions: https://www.debugpoint.com/kvm-share-folder-windows-guest/

 ### Setting up BSPWM ###